Sean Connery: 1987–2006

-Connery's later films included several box-office and critical disappointments such as First Knight (1995), Just Cause (1995), The Avengers (1998), and The League of Extraordinary Gentlemen (2003); however, he received positive reviews for his performance in Finding Forrester (2000).
+Connery's later films included several box-office and critical disappointments such as First Knight, Just Cause (both 1995), The Avengers (1998), and The League of Extraordinary Gentlemen (2003); however, he received positive reviews for his performance in Finding Forrester (2000).
 He also received a Crystal Globe for outstanding artistic contribution to world cinema.
-In a 2003 UK poll conducted by Channel 4, Connery was ranked eighth on their list of the 100 Greatest Movie Stars.
+In a 2003 UK poll conducted by Channel 4, Connery was ranked eighth on its list of the 100 Greatest Movie Stars.
 The failure of The League of Extraordinary Gentlemen was especially frustrating for Connery.
-He sensed during shooting that the production was "going off the rails", and announced that the director, Stephen Norrington should be "locked up for insanity".
+He sensed during shooting that the production was "going off the rails", and announced that the director, Stephen Norrington, should be "locked up for insanity".
 Connery spent considerable effort in trying to salvage the film through the editing process, ultimately deciding to retire from acting rather than go through such stress ever again.

 Connery turned down the role of Gandalf in The Lord of the Rings films, saying he did not understand the script.
 He was reportedly offered US$30 million along with 15% of the worldwide box office receipts, which would have earned him US$450 million.
 He also turned down the opportunity to appear as Albus Dumbledore in the Harry Potter series and the Architect in The Matrix trilogy.
-In 2005, he recorded voiceovers for the From Russia with Love video game with recording producer Terry Manning in the Bahamas, and provided his likeness.
+In 2005, he recorded voiceovers for the From Russia with Love video game with the recording producer Terry Manning in the Bahamas, and provided his likeness.
 Connery said he was happy the producers, Electronic Arts, had approached him to voice Bond.

 Retirement

 When Connery received the American Film Institute's Lifetime Achievement Award on 8 June 2006, he confirmed his retirement from acting.
 Connery's disillusionment with the "idiots now making films in Hollywood" was cited as a reason for his decision to retire.
-On 7 June 2007, he denied rumours that he would appear in the fourth Indiana Jones film, saying "retirement is just too much damned fun".
-In 2010, a bronze bust sculpture of Connery was placed in Tallinn, Estonia, outside The Scottish Club, whose membership includes Estonian Scotophiles and a handful of expatriate Scots.
-In 2012, Connery briefly came out of retirement to voice the title character in the Scottish animated film Sir Billi.
+On 7 June 2007 he denied rumours that he would appear in the fourth Indiana Jones film, saying "retirement is just too much damned fun".
+In 2010 a bronze bust sculpture of Connery was placed in Tallinn, Estonia, outside The Scottish Club, whose membership includes Estonian Scotophiles and a handful of expatriate Scots.
+In 2012 Connery briefly came out of retirement to voice the title character in the Scottish animated film Sir Billi.
 Connery served as executive producer for an expanded 80-minute version.